kushal-10/inventory-dynamics/docs/dual/intro_dual_sourcing.rst

 The optimal solution to this problem is unknown.
 However, various heuristics have been developed, and the :doc:`capped dual-index policy </dual/capped_dual_index>` has demonstrated strong performance across a wide range of parameters.
 Another approach is to approximate the optimal solution using :doc:`dynamic programming </dual/dynamic_programming>`.
 Lastly, this problem can also be addressed using the :doc:`neural network controllers </dual/dual_neural>` available in `idinn`.

-We introduce the following notation to formulate the problem.
+We use the following notation to formulate the problem.

 :math:`I_t`: Net inventory before replenishment in period :math:`t`.